-Develop criteria to help evaluate whether each step succeeded or failed.
+Decide how to evaluate whether each step succeeded or failed.

 Design and implement measurements for each step.
-The data collection must enable us to prove the failure or success of each step.
+The data collection must prove the failure or success of each step.

-In some cases the techniques themselves aren’t challenging but they have implications for the rest of the process.
-The speed with which the website moves a user from one page to another might interrupt a data collection.
+However the techniques may have implications for the rest of the process.
+The speed with which the website moves a user between pages might stop the data collection.
 In these cases review the process design.

 6 Not recognising when a report “doesn’t work”.

 The standard reports that “come in the box” with Google Analytics are certainly comprehensive.
-But that doesn’t mean that they provide answers to the questions the client has; nor that all of them are relevant.
+But marketing mistakes arise if it’s assumed they provide answers to all the questions the client has; or all of them are relevant.

 But a mass market standard offering like Google Analytics cannot cater for a customer’s key business processes.
-Proper customisation takes time and effort.
+And proper customisation takes time and effort.

-Some of the customisation will push valuable information into standard reports that were blank until customisation happened.
-So for instance there are no goal funnels until someone has configured the goals in the Analytics account.
-Using this stepwise notion of process and the “goal funnel” can achieve a good deal.
-It can make the standard package reflect the nuances of the unique businesses agencies work with.
+Some of the customisation will push valuable information into otherwise empty standard reports.
+So for instance there are no goal funnels until goals are configured.
+Using this stepwise process definition means the “goal funnel” report can provide a lot of value.
+Value that makes Google Analytics reflect the nuances of an unique business.

 For instance I’ve seen attempts to show the various channels that web traffic uses.
 A mini bar chart shows the varying number of sessions for desktop vs mobile vs tablet device for each marketing channel.

+More marketing mistakes occur with poor naming.
 Naming is surprisingly important.
-There are two important criteria
+There are two important criteria:

-The naming needs to show the user how to navigate any hierarchy that may exist.
-This is particularly important when users are searching for the answer to a question and are trying to locate the information that will help them.
+Naming needs to show the user how to navigate the hierarchy.
+This is vital if users are searching for the answer to a question and are trying to locate information to help them.

-The challenge of getting naming conventions implemented is normally more about process than fundamental difficulty.
-However we have to accept that perfection and complete coherency is unattainable.
-We are simply aiming for a set of names that fulfill the two criteria above.
+Getting naming conventions implemented is normally more about process than difficulty.
+However we must accept that perfection and complete coherency is unattainable.
+We are simply looking for a set of names that fulfill the two criteria above.

-how to achieve a robust convention that will accept will new names later on without destroying the fundamental logic.
+how it can robust and accept future names without destroying the fundamental logic.

-how to communicate any subtleties to the user arising from the data gathering or processing
+how it communicates any subtleties arising from the data gathering or processing

 I hope this post about Marketing Mistakes in reporting is useful.
 I realise it’s long and involved.
 Please get in touch or comment below if you want.